 Let me start with the first three that I use myself!
 These are the tools/platforms I have found to be incredibly affordable and user-friendly, and would happily recommend them to budding entrepreneurs and bloggers.

-You can also watch the video below to hear me talk about the five platforms listed below –
+You can also watch the video below to hear me talk about the five platforms listed below.
+The video is a few years old but should still provide a good insight of what you can expect from each platform –

 Best places to sell digital downloads: Table of content